Division of Inspector General

-Internal Audit is an independent and objective assurance and consulting activity designed to add value and improve the operations of the Clerk & Comptroller’s Office and the Board of County Commissioners.
-Internal Audit helps the Clerk & Comptroller and Board of County Commissioners accomplish their objectives by bringing a systematic disciplined approach to evaluating and improving the effectiveness of risk management, control and governance processes.
-Internal Audit furnishes management with analyses, appraisals, recommendations, and information concerning the activities reviewed, promoting effective control at reasonable cost.
+Audit is an independent and objective assurance and consulting activity designed to add value and improve the operations of the Clerk & Comptroller’s Office and the Board of County Commissioners.
+Auditing helps the Clerk & Comptroller and Board of County Commissioners accomplish their objectives by bringing a systematic disciplined approach to evaluating and improving the effectiveness of risk management, control and governance processes.
+The Inspector General furnishes management with analyses, appraisals, recommendations, and information concerning the activities reviewed, promoting effective control at reasonable cost.

 As a result of the service provided, the Clerk & Comptroller’s Office and County are better assured that risk is being managed effectively and that controls are in place which will help to ensure:

 - Assets are adequately safeguarded;